davepinch/pinchy.cc/content/topics/places/rivers/sammamish-river/Sammamishmap.png.md

 website: "https://commons.wikimedia.org/wiki/File:Sammamishmap.png"
 tags:
   - map
-  - Chester Morse Lake
-  - Everett, Washington
-  - King County
-  - Lake Washington
-  - Lake Sammamish
-  - Puget Sound
-  - Redmond, Washington
-  - Renton, Washington
-  - Sammamish River
-  - Seattle
-  - Ship Canal
-  - Shoreline, Washington
-  - Snohomish County
-  - Tacoma
 ---
 Map of the Lake Washington watershed in Washington, USA with the Sammamish River highlighted.
-Made using USGS National Map data.
-Made by user [Shannon1](https://commons.wikimedia.org/wiki/User:Shannon1) in February 2016.
+Made using USGS National Map data in February 2016.